 Can compost save the world?
 Not quite but it helps a lot, compost:

-- means easer gardening – use it for a “No-Dig” garden and let nature do the work
+means easier gardening – use it for a “No-Dig” garden and let nature do the work

-Cover your layered pile and from time to time, adding in green-brown layers and occasionally giving it a stir and checking it isn’t too dry (add lawn clippings) or too wet (add more browns).
+Cover your layered pile and from time to time add in green-brown layers and occasionally give it a stir- checking it isn’t too dry (add lawn clippings) or too wet (add more browns).
 If you fancy a more concealed approach, try a compost bin.
-You can get them from lots of hardware/DIY stores, garden centres or online or see our page below.
+You can get them from lots of hardware/DIY stores, garden centres or online or see our page here.

 Within six months the materials will have changed into a sweet-smelling mixture that you can put onto your vegetable or flower bed, or sprinkle into plant pots.